LtbLightning/bdk-flutter/README.md

 ## Bdk-Flutter

+A Flutter  library for building Bitcoin Applications.
-A Flutter  version of the Bitcon Development Kit (https://bitcoindevkit.org/) The Bdk-Flutter is a flutter version of wrapper for the native Android and iOS Bitcon Development Kit SDK
+Bdk-Flutter is a flutter library for the Bitcoin Development Kit (https://bitcoindevkit.org/) and currently suports development for iOS and Android platforms.

 ## Table of Contents